Vrixyz/bevy_awesome_prod/README.md

 - https://buttondown.email/oneplanet/archive/one-planet-a-climate-strategy-game/

-[^1]: Projects money-oriented are more easily evaluated, but entertainment or innovation might convince me
+[^1]: Projects money-oriented are more easily evaluated, but entertainment or innovation might convince me.
 [^2]: This list is edited manually, I'm open to discussions in pull requests or issues.